Our unique analysis of the bills Anthony sponsored and cosponsored provides insight into his position in the House of Representatives.

-From Jan 1979 to Oct 1992, Anthony missed 708 of 6,607 roll call votes, which is 10.7%.
-This is worse than the median of 4.3% among the lifetime records of representatives serving in Oct 1992.
+From Jan 1979 to Oct 1992, Anthony missed 755 of 6,659 roll call votes, which is 11.3%.
+This is much worse than the median of 4.4% among the lifetime records of representatives serving in Oct 1992.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including: